![]() |

 How to buy tickets

-These are regional trains, most people just turn up, buy a ticket at the ticket office and hop on, there are always tickets available.
+These are regional trains, most people buy a ticket at the ticket office and hop on, there are always tickets available.

-You can buy tickets online if you like at ebilet.tcddtasimacilik.gov.tr, see the advice about booking online here.
+Or you can buy tickets online at ebilet.tcddtasimacilik.gov.tr, see the advice on using it.

 To reach the ruins at Ephesus